cgwire/kitsu/docs/faq-notification/README.md

-# How to get notified...
+# How to Get Notified...

-## How do notifications work?
+## How do Notifications Work?

 The notification symbol is the **Bell** button next to your name, top right of the screen.
 Its color is **grey**